Payment entry transactions

 |

-Used to mention the generating fact for taking into account the payments of a transaction in the payment export file, towards the cash management software (see documentation Payment export to Sage cash management).
+Used to mention the generating fact for taking into account the payments of a transaction in the payment export file, towards the cash management software (see the documentation on Payment export to Sage cash management).
+The possible values are (local menu 2673):

 |